 4. By mail

-Finally, you can apply for many veterans benefits through the mail.
+Finally, you can apply for many veterans benefits through postal mail.

-Simply fill in the correct form, print it off and mail it to the pension management center (PMC).
-You can get the mailing address here.
+Print out and complete the Application for Pension form and mail it to the pension management center (PMC).
+You can get the form and mailing address here.

 Resources for veterans applications